CodeVJC/project1/README.md

 Status: 401 Unauthorized
 ```
 {
-    "message": "Rejected is not a valid ticket status."
+    "message": "<INPUT> is not a valid ticket status."
 }
 ```
 #### Error - token verified + role=manager + /tickets?status=pending, approved, or denied but there are none